JuliaClaireLee/yelp/README.md

 # yelp
 yelp api shiny app

-Here we are trying to create a user friendly Yelp look up shiny web app that allows clients to use their [Yelp api key](https://www.yelp.com/developers/documentation/v3/get_started) and query up to 200 results based on key words, location, and distance (in miles) to create almost a digital phone book (name of business, phone, address, city, zip code).
+We are trying to create a user friendly Yelp look up shiny web app that allows clients to use their [Yelp api key](https://www.yelp.com/developers/documentation/v3/get_started) and query up to 200 results based on key words, location, and distance (in miles) to create almost a digital phone book (name of business, phone, address, city, zip code).
 Users are also able to download their results to save them.
+This was first designed for lead generation for a start-up.

+#Contributing

+If you'd like to report a bug or request a new feature, please use the [Issues tab](https://github.com/JuliaClaireLee/yelp/issues) in this repository.

-# Needed packages:
+# Acknowledgments:

 Thanks to the developers of these integral, open source libraries: